hanneshayashi/terraform-provider-gdrive/docs/index.md

 You can also use the "SUBJECT" environment variable.
 - `use_cloud_identity_api` (Boolean) Set this to true if you want to manage Shared Drives in organizational units.
 Can also be set with the environment variable "USE_CLOUD_IDENTITY_API"
+- `use_labels_admin_scope` (Boolean) Set this to true if you want to manage Drive labels with the admin scope.
+Can also be set with the environment variable "USE_LABELS_ADMIN_SCOPE"
+- `use_labels_api` (Boolean) Set this to true if you want to manage Drive labels.
+Can also be set with the environment variable "USE_LABELS_API"